microsoft/vcpkg/docs/maintainers/vcpkg_configure_make.md

 do not pass '--disable-silent-rules --verbose' to configure

 ### OPTIONS
 Additional options passed to configure during the configuration.
+(The triplet can use VCPKG_CONFIGURE_MAKE_OPTIONS to add additional options)

 ### OPTIONS_RELEASE
 Additional options passed to configure during the Release configuration.
 These are in addition to `OPTIONS`.
+(The triplet can use VCPKG_CONFIGURE_MAKE_OPTIONS_RELEASE to add additional options)

 ### OPTIONS_DEBUG
 Additional options passed to configure during the Debug configuration.
 These are in addition to `OPTIONS`.
+(The triplet can use VCPKG_CONFIGURE_MAKE_OPTIONS_DEBUG to add additional options)

 ### CONFIG_DEPENDENT_ENVIRONMENT
 List of additional configuration dependent environment variables to set.